 Rise Together Campaign

-Rise Together is a campaign driving attention and investment to five of the strongest Black, Asian and Minority Ethnic (BME)-led and focused organisations tackling violence against women in the UK.
+Rise Together is a campaign driving attention and investment to five of the strongest Black and minoritised people-led and focused organisations tackling violence against women in the UK.
 In 2018, this initiative of GMSP Foundation, I.G.
 Advisors and Social Misfits Media launched Phase I, aimed at helping the UK public take action during the international 16 Days of Activism to End Violence Against Women (25 November to 10 December).
 Their crowdfunding initiative during the 16 days raised an incredible £8,000.

 These organisations are: